diffkemp/diffkemp/README.md

 ## Run
     bin/diffkemp modules-dir [-m module] [-p param] old-version new-version

-Check semantic equivalence of all parameters of all modules in the given directory between the two kernel versions.
+Checks semantic equivalence of all parameters of all modules in the given directory between the two kernel versions.
 Optionally, single module or single parameter can be chosen.
 The modules-dir is given relatively to the kernel directory.